Sports injuries and back or neck pain

 Sports injuries can be painful, both physically and emotionally.
-Many times, those playing sports professionally or for scholarships return to activity before healing has satisfactorily progressed.
-However, this often results in re-injury and lifelong disability can occur as a result of repetitive injury.
+Many times, those who play sports professionally or for scholarships return to activity before healing has satisfactorily progressed due to internal and external pressures.
+However, this early return to strenuous activity often results in re-injury, and lifelong disability can occur as a result of repetitive injury.

 Many sports, especially ones that involve repetitive motion or strain to the same muscles and bones, may result in back injuries.
-Common sports injuries to the back include sprains and strains, fractures, pinched nerves, spondylolysis, and herniated (prolapsed) discs.
-Not only are back injuries extremely painful, they may permanently limit some activities.
-Proper treatment of injuries reduces total loss of time away from sports, and more importantly, prevents permanent dysfunction.
+Common sports injuries to the back include sprains and strains, fractures, pinched nerves, spondylolysis and herniated (prolapsed) discs.
+Not only are back injuries extremely painful, but also they may permanently limit some activities.
+Proper treatment of injuries reduces total loss of time away from sports and more importantly, prevents permanent dysfunction.

 Preventing sports injuries